dataset-ninja/perrenial-plants/ABSTRACT.md

-The **Perrenial Plants Detection** dataset's author discusses the automation of weed removal in the cultivation of perennial plants.
-Currently, manual weed removal is a weekly chore for the entire plant population, involving repetitive and physically demanding tasks.
-In his notebook, he seeks to address two primary questions:

-1. How reliable can weed be detected by using optical RGB inspection in combination with a state-of-the-art machine learning model?
-2. When building the dataset, does it help to additionally provide a keypoint that marks the centre of the plant to later automatically identify the centre of the plant?
+The author of the **Perrenial Plants Detection** dataset explores automating weed removal in perennial plant cultivation, which currently involves physically demanding manual labor.
+They aim to answer two key questions: 1) Can optical RGB inspection combined with advanced machine learning reliably detect weeds?
+2) Does providing a plant center keypoint in the dataset aid in automatic center identification?

-Over a span of seven weeks, from mid-April to June, images were collected at a plant nursery in southern Germany using a Fuji X-T2 camera, generating 392 images of 24MP (4000x6000px) resolution.

-The dataset is divided into two parts: one for weed classification and another for keypoint detection, with some overlapping images.
+Over seven weeks, images were collected at a southern German plant nursery using a Fuji X-T2 camera, resulting in 392 high-resolution images (24MP, 4000x6000px).
+The dataset includes sections for weed classification and keypoint detection, with some image overlap.